-This is the first edition of Augie Techknowledge from ITS, a once-a-term e-newsletter to share "what's new" in ITS and provide useful tips and articles on Information Technology and Educational Technology at Augustana.
+Augie Techknowledge from ITS is a once-a-term e-newsletter to share "what's new" in ITS and provide useful tips and articles on Information Technology and Educational Technology at Augustana.
 We hope you like it and find it useful.
 The newsletter will be archived on the ITS web site at http://its.augustana.edu/techknowledge.
 Enjoy!

 In this issue: